Eating the Big Easy

 The chef broke big in his hometown with MoPho, a pho creole concoction soup shop, which is still one of the more popular dining destinations in the city.
 His prominence among national foodies rose as he competed on Iron Chef Gauntlet in 2017.
 Now, with Maypop, he has a chance to explode into the stratosphere of well-known chefs.

-Maypop, which opened in late 2016, the same year Gulotta was named one of Food & Wine’s best new chefs, sits inside a sleek building which sits alongside other sleek buildings in The Warehouse District.
+Maypop, which opened in late 2016, the same year Gulotta was named one of Food & Wine’s best new chefs, sits inside a sleek building which sits alongside other sleek buildings in the CBD.
 While the exterior is austere, once inside the restaurant get ready for a culinary thrill ride.

 Something as simple as a Bibb lettuce salad is given a new lease on life with coconut cucumber ranch, green tomato relish, and a cashew crisp with chaat spice.
 This salad might be all southern on the bottom, but with a quick jaunt to India on top, it is revitalized and refreshed.